joshchontw/Network-Automation-and-Security/Ansible/README.md

 ![image](https://user-images.githubusercontent.com/81763406/143772825-ca7db1aa-9eda-4b90-ad59-a32383d2cdd3.png)

 -----------------------------------------
-### Task 4: Adding access control lists on the routers
+### Task 4: Controlling traffic on the routers
+This task adds ACLs on the Cisco router and firewall filters on the Juniper router to allow only specified traffic through the routers.
+This is done to ensure that our attack vector is minimized as much as possible.